wpalomo/WhatsApp-CRM/README.md

 # WhatsApp CRM
-This is a Node.js application powered by Firebase and Express that provides a one-to-many chat experience.
+This is a Node.js application powered by React, Firebase and Express that provides a one-to-many chat experience.

 ## Table of contents
 * [General info](#general-info)